Fil/d3-geo-voronoi/README.md

 - delaunay.neighbors, an array of neighbors indices for each vertex.

-- delaunay.polygons, an array of centers for each vertex, order in a clockwise manner.
+- delaunay.polygons, an array of centers for each vertex, ordered in a clockwise manner.

 - delaunay.mesh, a list of all the edges of the voronoi polygons